CNugteren/CLBlast/README.md

 Using the tuners (optional)
 -------------

 The CLBlast library is already tuned for the most commonly used OpenCL devices and it's gradually being extended to other devices as well.
-For unseen devices CLBlast will make use of common-best tuning values for similar devices (e.g. AMD GPUs), so performance might still be decent.
-The current release of CLBlast is tuned for devices with the following `CL_DEVICE_NAME` values:
+For unseen devices CLBlast will make use of common-best tuning values for similar architectures (e.g. AMD Fiji) or in general similar devices (e.g. AMD GPUs), so performance might still be decent.
+The current release of CLBlast is tuned for the following devices:

 * NVIDIA GPUs:
   - GRID K520